Divergent series: past, present, future: The present

 \begin{theorem} \cite{B} We consider an algebraic differential equation where $F$ is a multivariate polynomial.
 If $\hat{f}(x)=\sum_{n=0}^\infty a_nx^n$ is a formal solution of \eqref{algebraic} and $\hat{f}$ is absolutely Borel-summable with Borel sum $f(x)$, then $f(x)$ is solution of the differential equation \eqref{algebraic} and has the asymptotic expansion $\hat{f}(x)=\sum_{n=0}^\infty a_nx^n$.\end{theorem}

 \begin{remark} \begin{description} \item{(1)} The sums of a 1-summable series in the different directions $d$ give functions which are analytic extensions one of the other as long as we move the line $d$ continuously through directions in which the series is 1-summable.
 This yields a function defined on a sector with vertex at the origin.
 More details can be found for instance in \cite{Ba}, \cite{R1} and \cite{R2}. \item{(2)} The Borel sum of a divergent power series can never be uniform in a punctured neighborhood of the origin.
 It is necessarily ramified.
-This is what is known in the literature as the {\it Stokes phenomenon}. \item{(3)} If a series $\sum_{n=0}^\infty a_nx^{n+1}$ has a radius of convergence equal to $r$ and its sum is a function $f(x)$ for $|x|<r$, then a theorem of complex analysis states that the function $f(x)$ has a least one singularity on the circle $|x|=r$.
-The idea of Borel is that a divergent series is a series with radius of convergence $r=0$.
-Hence, we have at least one singularity hidden in some direction: for the Euler differential equation, this is the direction $\mathbb R^-$.
-The operation sends the singularity at a finite distance, as if we had blown the disk of convergence to bring it from radius $0$ to radius $1$. $\mathcal{B}(\hat{f})$ is called the {\it Borel transform} of $\hat{f}$. \end{description} \end{remark}
+This is what is known in the literature as the {\it Stokes phenomenon}. \end{description} \end{remark}

 The 1-summability and its extensions have been extensively studied during the 20-th century.
 Extensions of the notion of 1-summability have been obtained by allowing ramifications $x=\xi^m$.
 Then 1-summability in $x$ corresponds to $m$-summability in $\xi$.
 The notion of multi-summability has also been introduced: a series $\hat{f}$ is multi-summable if it is a finite sum $\hat{f}=\hat{f}_1+\dots +\hat{f}_n$, each $\hat{f}_i$ being $m_i$-summable.
-Explicit criteria allow to decide a priori that some systems of differential equations have multi-summable solutions in the neighborhood of certain singular points (see for instance \cite{Ba}).
+Explicit criteria allow deciding a priori that some systems of differential equations have multi-summable solutions in the neighborhood of certain singular points (see for instance \cite{Ba}).